 Turns out, that’s exactly what Google does.
 Each mention is called a citation.
 Your practice may have hundreds of them.
 Are these online mentions of your practice consistent?

-Why Google Cares About Citation Marketing
+Why Google Cares About Citation Building for Chiropractors

 Citations come from well-established sites to boost credibility.
 They increase Google’s confidence in your contact information and categorization.
 These online listings validate that a practice is part of a geo-specific community.
 This is why links from citation sites can significantly boost your search engine rankings.